Para leer esta hoja informativa en español, haga clic aquí.

 There are several different options for reducing the chances of passing on HIV while trying to get pregnant.
-If you are a woman living with HIV and an HIV-negative man seeking information on getting pregnant, the options below will help you understand what might be best for you, and prepare for discussions with your health care provider.
+If you are a woman living with HIV with an HIV-negative male partner seeking information on getting pregnant, the options below might help you understand what might be best for you, and prepare you for discussions with your health care provider.
 (For other options and more general information, you can return to the main "Getting Pregnant and HIV" page.)

 Viral Suppression of Partner Living with HIV

 One of the best things that the female partner living with HIV can do in this situation is to take HIV drugs regularly and maintain an undetectable viral load (not enough HIV in her bloodstream for a test to measure).
 This means taking medicines even when she has no symptoms and a relatively healthy immune system.

 Recent studies of gay and heterosexual ("straight") serodifferent or serodiscordant couples showed that taking HIV drugs and having an undetectable viral load reduces the risk to zero that a person living with HIV will sexually transmit HIV to their partner(s).
 Please see our fact sheet on Undetectable Equals Untransmittable for more information on this exciting development.